 Set a new circuit to explore once a week and create a new tradition.
 Alternatively, jump onto your bikes and discover a local cycling track or go at night to mix things up.
 Exploring your local area can be just as beneficial for your kids as it is for your pets.

-A relaxing dog-walk is valuable down time for many of us.
+A relaxing dog walk is a valuable downtime for many of us.
 Why not use it to slow down, reflect and listen to some great music?
 Each day, set yourself or the kids a new artist to listen to during the walk, and before you know it there will be a whole repertoire of music to add to the family playlist.
 Mix classic hits with new ones to really merge your family's tastes.

 How do you keep yourself or the kids motivated when it comes to dog-walking time?
 Let us know if any of our tips have helped your family or pet!